 - Poor study environment, for example because this environment is overly loud or filled with distractions.

-- Lack of clear directions or expectations, for example when it comes to explaining how a research paper will be graded.
+- Lack of clear directions or expectations, for example because the explanation of how a paper will be graded is incomplete, vague, or ambiguous.

 - Lack of clear due dates, for example in terms of when the first draft of an essay should be submitted.